kubernetes/sig-release/release-team/role-handbooks/release-signal/README.md

 - Presenting summary reports at release team and burndown meetings
 - Maintaining the automation around tracking issues/PRs against the current milestone

-Since the role was created by the merger of the CI Signal sub-team and the Bug Triage sub-team, two project boards must be maintained.
-Perhaps this can be unified down the road.
-Detailed information on project boards is present [here](/release-team/role-handbooks/release-signal/project-boards.md).
+Release Signal team maintains two GitHub project boards.
+Detailed information can be found [here](/release-team/role-handbooks/release-signal/project-boards.md).
 As a Release Signal Team member, it is not your responsibility to fix issues/create PRs; instead, you should get the assignees, owners, SIG leads, or contributors to do it.
 Check [How To Escalate](#how-to-escalate) on how to do it.